Top JIRA Metrics to Boost Productivity

 Monitoring Scope Creep

-Scope creep—when a project’s scope expands beyond its original objectives—can disrupt timelines, strain resources, and lead to project overruns.
+Scope creep - when a project’s scope expands beyond its original objectives—can disrupt project timelines, strain resources, and lead to project overruns.
 Monitoring scope creep is essential for agile teams that need to stay on track without sacrificing quality.
+The impact of scope creep may also vary depending on the team's specific goals and project type.

 In JIRA, tracking scope creep involves setting clear boundaries for task assignments, monitoring changes, and evaluating their impact on team workload and sprint goals.